nikitavoloboev/data/unix/my-file-system.md

 ## ~/src/build-to-learn

-I use the folder to build things and learn new stuff by implementing it.
+I use the folder to build and learn new things by implementing it.
 Perhaps I am completing some course or going through some book that has exercises.
 I put it there.

 ```Bash
 ~/src/build-to-learn